armory/documentation/_spinnaker/policy_engine.md

 }
 ```

 You can disable a `deny` policy by adding a false statement to the policy body.
-For example:
+For example, you can add `0 == 1` as a false statement:

 ```rego
 package opa.pipelines